-It’s been a relatively mild winter, so maybe you haven’t had much need for heating repairs in Meridian, ID, and the surrounding communities.
+It’s been a relatively mild winter, so maybe you haven’t had much need for heating repairs in Boise, ID, and the surrounding communities.
 But if you’re like most people during the colder, darker months of the year, you’ve probably been spending a lot of your time indoors, hibernating and waiting for spring.

 If you’ve found yourself or your family members constantly feeling under the weather, don’t just brush it off as a side effect of the season.
 It’s entirely possible that poor indoor air quality is the culprit, and as the experts at Access Heating & Air know, air quality problems are usually a result of HVAC problems.